Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-typeform.rst

 **Typeform** is an online form builder that allows you to create modern responsive forms for your website.

-Let’s see how to connect them in Microsoft Flow to automatically collect data from a Typeform, apply the data to our Excel template, and generate a new PDF document.
+Let’s see how to connect them in Power Automate (Microsoft Flow) to automatically collect data from a Typeform, apply the data to our Excel template, and generate a new PDF document.

 .. contents::
     :local: